 Prerequisite Foundation Courses for Non-Business Bachelor Degree Students

 Applicants to the Texas A&M University-Kingsville College of Business Administration are automatically evaluated for transfer credit based on the transcripts they submit as a part of the admissions process.
 The university may exempt a student from certain proficiency courses in order to avoid unnecessary duplication.
-Course exemptions are considered on the basis of an appropriate group of closely-related college level courses completed with a grade of “C” or higher or by demonstrating competency through an approved foundation module.
+Course exemptions are considered on the basis of an appropriate group of closely-related college level courses from a regionally accredited university completed with a grade of “C” or higher or by demonstrating competency through an approved foundation module.

 View catalog course descriptions: Click here.